authcompanion/authcompanion2/documentation/docs/README.md

 With AuthC you can:

-- Securely handle the registration, login, logout, and account recovery of your web applicaiton's user accounts.
+- Securely handle the registration, login, logout, and account recovery of user accounts.
-- Generate and validate [JWTs](https://jwt.io/introduction), a token used for your user's session and authenticating them into your application's backend APIs
+- Generate and validate [JWTs](https://jwt.io/introduction), a token used for your user's session and authenticating them into your web application's backend APIs
 - Confidently store and own your web application's user accounts
-- Support your users with registering and logining in with a passkey on their mobile device (passwordless) or with traditional username/passwords
+- Support users registering and logining in with a passkey on their mobile device (aka passwordless) or with traditional username/passwords instead

 ---